Diversity & Identity Abroad

 Allyship and privilege are connected at home and abroad.
 Recognizing your privilege empowers you to be an ally by advocating for greater justice, tolerance, and inclusion for peers who may feel marginalized in particular situations.

 Explore the resources provided below.
 These resources will help you as you consider and prepare for your study abroad program, regardless of background or identity.
 Education Abroad recognizes that these resources do not exemplify every identify, if you have questions or would like further information related to an aspect of your identity that is not included below, please reach out to our Access & Inclusion Coordinator.

 Do your parents/ families have concerns about you studying abroad?
-Have them contact our Access & Inclusion Coordinator, they can provider further information, dispel concerns, and help them to navigate this process with you.
+Have them contact our office to speak to a Program Manager, they can provider further information, dispel concerns, and help them to navigate this process with you.

 Education Abroad places a high priority on serving a diverse student body.
 We welcome applications from members of various groups which have traditionally been under-represented in education abroad, including first generation college students, LGBTQ+ students, student athletes, students with disabilities, students of color, and older students who have followed non-traditional paths to higher education.